nanoframework/nanoframework.github.io/content/building/build-esp32.md

 Connecting........_____....._____...
 ```

-The Esp32 only has 2 hardware breakpoints.

-As code is dynamically loaded unless the method has an `IRAM_ATTR` attribute any breakpoints set up at the start will cause an error when you try to debug (Unable to set breakpoint).
+You may have to add the `IRAM_ATTR` attribute to a function that you want to debug, so it can be loaded in RAM.
 When launched the debugger will normally stop at the main task.
 Its not possible to set a break point on code that is not yet loaded so either step down to a point that it is loaded or temporarily set the method with the IRAM_ATTR attribute.

 For more information on JTAG debugging see [Espressif documentation](http://esp-idf.readthedocs.io/en/latest/api-guides/jtag-debugging/).